Marketing and Advertising Guru, Webmistress

-Jean has kept the Sapp Family running smoothly for over 30 years, and she puts those same skills to work at Promised Land Mangoes.
+Jean has kept the Sapp Family running smoothly for over 35 years, and she puts those same skills to work at Promised Land Mangoes.
 She develops and produces all mango preserves and products and attends to the grove stand, as well as tending to the bees and keeping the organization... organized.
 She is also an advocate for the bees, educating people on the dangers of losing them.
-Jean was elected to the National Mango Board in 2013 and has just completed a 2-year term.
+Jean was elected to the National Mango Board in 2013 and served a 2-year term.

-The Old Pineland Mango Grove, home of Promised Land Mangoes, is located on 40 acres of beautiful land on sunny Pine Island, FL.
-Our trees are nourished by the warm sea breezes and nutrient rich, salty soil.
+The Old Pineland Mango Grove, home of Promised Land Mangoes, is located on 25 acres of pristine land in sunny Pine Island, FL.
+Our trees are nourished by the warm sea breezes.
 The grove was planted in the 1950s and came into our family in the 1980s.
-After letting other people take care of it for many years, we took over operations several years ago and the trees have never been happier!
+After letting other people take care of it for many years, we took operations back over a decade years ago and the trees have never been happier!

 Don't want to buy food from complete strangers?
 Neither do we!
 So, why don't we tell you a little bit about ourselves.